Dilliner man facing multiple charges following high-speed chase

 The charges were filed by the Greene County Sheriff’s Office April 20 following the incident that allegedly occurred April 19 in Dunkard Township.

-According to the criminal complaint filed in the office of Magisterial District Judge Lee Watson, deputies from the sheriff’s office and a state constable went to DeBolt’s residence on Bald Hill Church Road in Dilliner at around 12:43 a.m. for a warrant service.
+According to the criminal complaint, deputies from the sheriff’s office and a state constable went to DeBolt’s home on Bald Hill Church Road around 12:43 a.m. for a warrant service.
 While there they observed DeBolt driving in a pickup truck toward the house, the complaint said.

-Officers said when they got in their vehicles to apprehend DeBoltm he sped off and out of sight. a chase ensued, with officers estimating that the truck was traveling in excess of 80 miles per hour at one point, the complaint states.
+Officers said when they got in their vehicles to apprehend DeBolt he sped off and out of sight.
+A chase ensued, with officers estimating that the truck was traveling in excess of 80 mph at one point, the complaint states.

-Officers said the saw DeBolt walking down the steps of the residence.
-When he saw the officers he turned and tried running back into the house, the complaint states.
+Officers said they saw DeBolt walking down the steps of the home.
+When he saw the officers he turned and tried to run back into the house, the complaint states.

 Officers arrested, handcuffed and searched DeBolt, the complaint states.